sbt/sbt-native-packager/src/sphinx/formats/docker.rst

 Remove Commands
 ~~~~~~~~~~~~~~~

-SBT Native Packager added some commands you may not need.
-For example
+SBT Native Packager adds commands you may not need.
+For example,
-the chowning of a exposed volume.
+the chowning of a exposed volume:

 .. code-block:: scala